gambineri/intellij-color-schemes/README.md

 ## Installation

-Download `.icls` and copy it into the `colors/` directory in the IntelliJ preferences folder.

-After installation of the color scheme restart IntelliJ and then select the new scheme by going to `Preferences | Editor | Colors & Fonts`.
+Download the `.icls` of your choice and copy it into the `colors/` directory in the IntelliJ preferences folder, then restart IntelliJ and select the new scheme by going to `Preferences | Editor | Colors & Fonts`.